Reading Lawn Mowing Services

 Professional Mowing Standards & Turf Health Principles for Reading's Soil Conditions

-Reading's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the grass blade at a time.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
-Reading's soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary.
-For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.
+Reading's diverse soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored mowing practices for optimal turf health.
+Residents can research their specific soil types using the USDA Web Soil Survey.
+According to the UMass Extension Turf Program, recommended mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
+Sharpen mower blades every 20-25 hours of use to ensure clean cuts.
+Reading's soils are typically acidic (pH 5.5-6.5), so periodic liming may be necessary for healthy turf.

 Reading Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Lawn mowing near wetlands, vernal pools, and other protected areas in Reading is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) filed with:
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) filed with the Conservation Commission.
+Mowing is further restricted during wildlife breeding seasons—especially for birds (March-August) and vernal pool species (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to resource areas.

 Reading Conservation Commission